zmalone/chef-web-docs/source/delivery/get-started/write-the-build-cookbook/2/_index.md

 To tell the `delivery-truck` cookbook that you want to publish your cookbooks to Chef server, you need to set the `node['delivery']['config']['delivery-truck']['publish']['chef_server']` attribute.
 The `delivery-truck` cookbook reads this attribute and automatically uploads any changed cookbooks to the Chef server during the publish phase, which is part of the Build stage.

-An easy way to set this attribute is from your project's configuration file, located at<br><code class="file-path">~/Development/deliver-customers-rhel/.delivery/config.json</code>.
+An easy way to set this attribute is from your project's configuration file, located at<br><% fp '~/Development/deliver-customers-rhel/.delivery/config.json' %>.
 Modify yours like this.

 ```ruby
 # ~/Development/deliver-customers-rhel/.delivery/config.json